Co-authored by Shobanasri

 Consistent and accurate data inputs remain a challenge for organizations using legacy systems and fragmented payroll models.
 In fact, these disconnected legacy payroll systems are the main reason why organizations cannot leverage big data to the fullest.
 Unified global payroll management systems like NeeyamoWorks Pay give organizations the edge to standardize and collate data from various locations providing a single source of truth for the payroll information.
 Such platforms allow multi-level validations to ensure data accuracy and promptitude.

-Deloitte’s 2018 payroll operations survey states that accuracy and timing of payroll inputs are the biggest challenges faced in payroll service delivery and processing.
+Accuracy and timing of payroll inputs are one of the biggest challenges faced in payroll service delivery and processing.
 Incorrect source data management will lead to incorrect ‘source-to-gross’ calculations, in turn, leading to incorrect ‘gross-to-net’ calculations.
 Hence, it becomes inevitable for assuring source data quality to achieve payroll accuracy.
 With that secret ingredient added, your global payroll will become a scrumptious meal!

 Are you looking for a Michelin star chef to cook that perfect global payroll meal for your organization?
 Click here and we’ll help you.